Philips Lifeline Review

 How Much Does Philips Lifeline Cost per Month?

 Contrary to most of the other medical alert system providers, Philips Lifeline doesn’t include quarterly, semi-annual, or annual payment options.
-Because they work with monthly subscriptions exclusively, they are among the most expensive providers of emergency buttons.
-Moreover, they also require a one-time activation fee for all of their devices.
-However, when we compare Philips Lifeline vs Life Alert in this sense, Philips Lifeline offer better deals overall.
+Because it works with monthly subscriptions exclusively, the company is among the most expensive providers of emergency buttons.

 On the other hand, the GoSafe solutions are a bit pricier, but considering they are fully mobile solutions, this shouldn’t come as a surprise.
 Hence, the GoSafe Landline costs around $55, and the GoSafe Cellular is less than $65.
 Whether you choose the landline or cellular option, the equipment fee is $149.
 Lastly, the monthly cost for the Philips Lifeline GoSafe 2 is $44.95, and the activation fee is approximately $100.